Run it up the flagpole

 Let's run it up the flagpole and see if anyone salutes it is a catchphrase which became popular in the United States during the late 1950s and early 1960s.
-It means "to present an idea tentatively and see whether it receives a favorable reaction."
+It means "to present an idea tentatively and see whether it receives a favorable reaction".
 It is now considered a cliché.
 Sometimes it is used seriously, but more often it is used humorously, with the intention that it be recognized as both hackneyed and outdated.
-A non-joking equivalent would be "to send up a trial balloon."
+An equivalent phrase is "to send up a trial balloon".